m3o/docs/pages/concepts/platform.markdown

 Micro has the concept of environments or an "env" built in.
 These are basically different hosted Micro servers you can switch between to do development and run Micro services.
 Local is your local server running on "127.0.0.1:8081".
-Dev is the free hosted Micro Platform environment in the cloud.
+Platform is the hosted Micro Platform environment in the cloud.

 You can swap between the platform and local like so